Rodrigo Duterte: Is the Philippines' outspoken president scaring away investors?

 "If relations with the U.S. completely break down that would be a cause for concern, since there is a lot of U.S. investment in the Philippines," Williams said.
 "A pivot to China wouldn't help, since China is a relatively smaller investor."

-Trade in goods between the Philippines and the U.S. topped $18 billion last year, and the U.S. currently accounts for roughly a third of the $17.6 billion that Filipinos working overseas send home each year.
+Trade in goods between the U.S. and the Philippines topped $18 billion last year, and U.S. companies have invested more than $4.7 billion in the Philippines.
+The U.S. also accounts for roughly a third of the $17.6 billion that Filipinos working overseas have sent home this year.